Low Carb Advice

 • Sweet wines, cider, liqueurs

-Checking your blood glucose before and two hours after a meal is a good way of assessing the effect of what you eat on your glucose levels.
+If you have diabetes, checking your glucose before and two hours after a meal is a good way of assessing the effect of what you eat on your glucose levels.
 Aim to do this at least once a day.

 Back to conditions treated